casangi/casadocs/docs/_files/calibration-and-visibility-data/single-dish-calibration/single-dish-calibration-background.rst

          temperature of the target.

-         To calibrate single dish data, we require a measurement of
+         To calibrate single dish data, we require a measurement of :math:`T_{sys}`, which is done though :math:`T_{atm}` (i.e.
-         $T_{sys}$, which is done though $T_{atm}$ (i.e. "atmosphere")
+         "atmosphere") measurements at the start of each scheduling block.
+(In CASA, this is applied through the :math:`T_{sys}` calibration step.)  :math:`T_{sys}` determination includes
-         measurements at the start of each scheduling block.
-(In CASA, this is applied through the $T_{sys}$ calibration step.)
+         separate observations of the sky, and two "loads" of different, known temperatures.

-         $T_{sys}$ determination includes separate observations of the sky, and two "loads" of different, known temperatures.
+         Note that :math:`T_{sys}(\nu)` measurements are spectral; that is, they determine :math:`T_{sys}` as function of frequency.

-         Note that $T_{sys}(\nu)$ measurements are spectral; that is, they determine $T_{sys}$ as function of frequency.
-Since they incorporate an observation of the sky, they may include atmospheric features such as the water absorption line in Band 5 at $\sim$183 GHz.
+         Since they incorporate an observation of the sky, they may include atmospheric features such as the water absorption line in Band 5 at :math:`\sim`\ 183 GHz.
 So the calibration of the entire band must be done in the frequency domain.

          It is policy that ALMA single-dish data must only be observed to supplement and be combined with interferometer observations.
-         Therefore, the single-dish data needs to be converted from its native units of brightness temperature ($T_A^*$) to flux density units (Jy/beam) before combination with the interferometric data.
-The conversion from $T_A^*$ to Jy/beam is done empirically, and incorporates a factor for forward beam efficiency.
-The empirical conversion (Jy to K) is computed through mapping observations (done recently in time) of a standard target - either a planet or a quasar - and the scaling from $T_A^*$ to Jy/beam is then made simply and directly from the calibrator map and applied to the science target map.
+         Therefore, the single-dish data needs to be converted from its native units of brightness temperature (:math:`T_A^*`) to flux density units (Jy/beam) before combination with the interferometric data.
+The conversion from :math:`T_A^*` to Jy/beam is done empirically, and incorporates a factor for forward beam efficiency.
+The empirical conversion (Jy to K) is computed through mapping observations (done recently in time) of a standard target - either a planet or a quasar - and the scaling from :math:`T_A^*` to Jy/beam is then made simply and directly from the calibrator map and applied to the science target map.

          +-----------------+---------------------------------------------------+
          | Citation Number | 1                                                 |